tensordock/dashboard-frontend-template/README.md

+# TensorDock Whitelabel Template

+## Deploying

+Make sure to `npm install` in this folder.
+To update your whitelabel site, `npm run zip`.
+This will create `site.zip`, which you can upload to [dashboard.tensordock.com/organization/storefront/panel](https://dashboard.tensordock.com/organization/storefront/panel).

 ## Static pages

 All remote info is dynamically fetched client-side.
 You can see a good example of this in `list.html`, line 272.
 All intended functionality per-page is already in our templates, so they are great for reference.